-> It's an interesting personal history that sustains their vision at Bendigo Chiropractic Centre, as they recognize the role that chiropractic care played in their own young lives was transformative to their health and wellbeing.
+It's an interesting personal history that sustains their vision at Bendigo Chiropractic Centre, as they recognize the role that chiropractic care has played in their own lives.
 Together they have established a trusted partnership in delivering Chiropractic care in Bendigo.

 These early experiences left Brett with a fascination for the complex connections within the body, the association between biomechanics and neurology which informs his own practice today.